The Agentic Help Desk for DevOps is Here - Read More ×

 #3: Stronger security & faster recovery

-The benefits of Infrastructure as Code security features are connected to the concepts of creating consistency and decreasing risk.
-Pre-provisioning infrastructure with code creates an opportunity to bake in security protocols at the ground level, ensuring that every deployment is as secure as possible without additional layers of review and approval by a gatekeeper.
-If changes are made to a company’s security practices, it’s simple to update the coded infrastructure to reflect them company-wide.
-Infrastructure as Code can also factor into recovery plans, although deploying disaster recovery environments in this way can sometimes lead to longer downtimes than other strategies.
+The benefits of Infrastructure as Code connect to creating consistency and decreasing risk.
+Pre-provisioning infrastructure resources with code means baking in security protocols.
+This ensures that every deployment is as secure as possible.
+And you don't need additional layers of review and approval by a gatekeeper.
+If a company changes its security practices, it’s simple to update the coded infrastructure configuration.
+It's easy to reflect them company-wide.
+Infrastructure as Code can also factor into recovery plans.
+However, deploying disaster recovery environments in this way can lead to longer downtimes.

 No-code/low-code solutions are becoming universal.
 In our survey of 300 engineering leaders, we found that no-code/low-code cloud automation adoption is expected to hit >90% by 2025.
 Learn more with your free copy: